AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 PC_EX_38_20_Scott_Burton_1986.

 The Museum mounts an exhibition devoted to the work of Scott Burton.
 One of Burton’s major interests was functional art (i.e., making furniture-as-sculpture).
-As a result, visitors could touch, sit on, and interact with many objects in this show.
+As a result, visitors can touch, sit on, and interact with many objects in this show.

 1988